Presbyterian vs Episcopalian: Comparison

 Theology (narrow)Some communions and churches appear more Catholic in belief and practice, while others appear more Protestant.Presbyterians are Calvinists.
 They emphasize the authority of Scripture, Covenant Theology, predestination, Presbyterian church government, and communion and baptism.

 View of the BibleThe “low church” (see below) has a high view of Scripture.
 The “high church” values Scripture plus ecclesiastical tradition.Presbyterians believe in the inspiration and authority of Scripture.
-Many conservatives accept and defend the terms “inerrancy” (i.e. Scripture has no errors) and “infallibility” (i.e. Scripture can’t lead astray in belief or practice).
+Many conservatives accept and defend the terms “inerrancy” (i.e., Scripture has no errors) and “infallibility” (i.e., Scripture can’t lead astray in belief or practice).
 Moderate-liberal denominations read and teach Scripture selectively.

 View of GodEpiscopalians believe in the Trinity; there is one God who exists in three persons.
 The Father, Son, and Holy Spirit are each fully divine.Presbyterians believe in the Trinity; there is one God who exists in three persons.
 The Father, Son, and Holy Spirit are each fully divine.

 View of ChristJesus is the second person of the Trinity.
 He is God in human flesh.
 He is 100% God and 100% man.
-Jesus was born of a virgin, lived a sinless life, died as an atonement for sin, and physically resurrection on the third day.Jesus is the second person of the Trinity.
+Jesus was born of a virgin, lived a sinless life, died as an atonement for sin, and was physically resurrection on the third day.Jesus is the second person of the Trinity.
 He is God in human flesh.
 He is 100% God and 100% man.
-Jesus was born of a virgin, lived a sinless life, died as an atonement for sin, and physically resurrection on the third day.
+Jesus was born of a virgin, lived a sinless life, died as an atonement for sin, and was physically resurrection on the third day.

 View of the OrdinancesThere are two: baptism and the Lord’s Supper or communion; they don’t automatically convey grace.There are two: baptism and the Lord’s Supper or communion; they don’t automatically convey grace.